Turquerie: Decorations and patterns

 had velvet grounds with stylized floral motifs.
 They were often woven in Asia Minor for the European market or, more commonly, as Venetian, under Turkish influence.
-Italian-styled textiles were often woven by the Ottoman Turks for the Venetians because of their cheap labour and continued business relationships.
+Italian-styled textiles were often woven by the Ottoman Turks for the Venetians through trade.

 Portraits: European and American

 Social position was something very important in the 18th century so things like dress, posture, and props were carefully selected in order to communicate one's status.
 This need to express status mixed with a new interest for Turkish style allowed for Turkish dress and decorations to become very important props.
 This included wearing loose, flowing gowns belted with ornate bands of embroidered cloth and ermine-trimmed robes with tasseled turbans.
 Women even abandoned their corsets and attached strings of pearls to their hair for much more freeing material.